-- Please see the document attached to this policy for a recommended timeline to follow to complete a sponsored project, along with securing the required internal approvals - When your proposal is nearing completion, complete and route online the Internal Proposal Authorization (IPA) form.
+• Please see the document attached to this policy for a recommended timeline to follow to complete a sponsored project, along with securing the required internal approvals

+- When your proposal is nearing completion, complete and route online the Internal Proposal Authorization (IPA) form.
 Attach the budget, budget narrative, an abstract, and any prior approvals to the Chair for review. - If approved, the department chair will sign the IPA and forward it to the Sponsored Projects Accounting Manager (SPA-M) for review and approval.
-The IPA is next routed to the Office of Academic Affairs for review and approval by the Senior Director. - The Provost, and the Senior Director as designated, have the authority to commit institutional resources and facilities and to contractually enter into grants, contracts and other agreements.
+The IPA is next routed to the Office of Academic Affairs for review and approval by the AVPAA: B&R. - The AVPAA: B&R has sole authority to commit institutional resources and facilities and to contractually enter into grants, contracts and other agreements.
 Faculty and staff members are encouraged to consult freely with prospective sponsors, and to discuss conditions of sponsored projects.
-However, such discussions, particularly during pre-award negotiations, must be regarded as tentative pending approval by either the Provost or the Senior Director. - Faculty and staff should consult the Office of Sponsored Programs or the Office of Development, as near to the beginning of the proposal development process as possible.
-Staff in these offices will assist to guide and support, proposers as needed, through Trinity's processes. - Time must be allotted for internal administrative review.
-If substantive budget and/or task revisions in the proposal are requested during the review process, the original endorsements must be reaffirmed before the proposal can be submitted.
-Sponsors use different systems for submission and most often the Director of Sponsored Programs, the Director of Foundations, or the Director of Corporate Relations are the institutional administrators authorized to submit the proposal to the sponsor.
+However, such discussions, particularly during pre-award negotiations, must be regarded as tentative pending approval by the AVPAA: B&R. - Faculty and staff should consult the Director of Sponsored Programs or the Director of Foundation Relations, as near to the beginning of the proposal development process as possible.
+These administrators will assist to guide and support, proposers as needed, through Trinity's processes. - Time must be allotted for administrative review by the chair; the Office of Sponsored Projects Accounting; other offices, if required; and the AVPAA: B&R. If substantive budget and/or task revisions in the proposal are requested during the review process, the original endorsements must be reaffirmed before the proposal can be submitted.
+Sponsors use different systems for submission and most often the Director of Sponsored Research or the Director of Foundations relations is the institutional administrator authorized to submit the proposal to the sponsor.
 However, submission is sponsor specific and guidance will be found in the application guidelines.